Swirrl/table2qb/example.md

 This example isn't really very insightful, it would make more sense for codes which don't already exist as linked-data (i.e. where labels and notations exist but no URIs).

+We'd likely also want a way to related codelists to dimensions (i.e. to specify `?dim qb:codeList ?concept_scheme`).

 ### 1.3 Create Conventions

-This might just be an edn file like:
+This will probably be server-side configuration for the time being, but it could one day be user-configurable.
+For now, this might just be an edn file like:

 ```edn
 (def components